marioacjr/sbfrm/README.md

 #### Mandatory Parameters:
 - **op**: Operation to be performed.
-    - **update_collection**: Updates, in **dest/**, all roms, images and videos files for each collection (game system) present in **src/**.
-Update the **gamelist.xml** of each collection, or create a new one if it doesn't exist;
+    - **update_collection**: Updates, in **dest/**, all roms, images and video files for each collection (game system) present in **src/**.
+Updates the **gamelist.xml** of each collection, or creates a new one if it doesn't exist;
-    - **update_subsystem**: Update or Adds sub-collections to their respective collections.
-A subsystem is the another roms folder inside a system folder (e.g. nes/## HACKS ##/).
-This operation works together with the optional parameter **-subsys_list**.
-If the optional parameter is not passed, no subsystem will be considered;
+    - **update_system**: Updates the respective system, or creates a new one if it does not exist, and its subsystems.
+Subsystems are understood as folders with roms inside a system (e.g. ## HACKS ##).
+This operation works together with the optional parameter **-subsyslist**.
+If the optional parameter is not passed, no subsystems will be updated or added;
-    - **raise_subsystem**: Elevates a subsystem into the system hierarchy.
-The newly created system will have its own folders for organizing images and videos and its own **gamelist.xml**.
-This operation works in conjunction with the optional **-subsys_list** parameter.
-If it is not set, the new collection will not be created.
-- **src/**: Path of the directory where the collection to be added is located.
+- **src/**: Path to the directory where the collection to be added is located.
     - Ex: /media/user/SHARE1/roms
-- **dest/**: Path of the directory where the files should be added.
+- dest/**: Path of the directory where the files are to be added.
     - Ex: /media/user/SHARE/roms

 #### Optional Parameters: